Gas savings: The cheapest station in Colby - NewsBreak

 Gas savings: The cheapest station in Colby

-According to a survey by GasBuddy, 24/7 Travel Store at 1980 S Range Ave was the cheapest station in the area, with regular listed at $2.84 per gallon at the pumps Wednesday.
-That was compared to Love's Country Store at 265 W 4Th St, where a gallon of regular was selling for $3.02.
+Dillons at 1605 S Range Ave was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.95 per gallon Wednesday.
+By comparison, the most expensive gallon was at Corner Pump at 900 E 4Th St, where a gallon of regular was selling for $3.38.

 |Regular